Stromae: 2013–2017: Racine carrée

-On 17 March 2014, it was made public that Stromae's song "Ta fête" would become the official song for the Belgium national team at the 2014 FIFA World Cup.
+On 17 March 2014, it was announced that Stromae's song "Ta fête" would become the official song for the Belgium national team at the 2014 FIFA World Cup.

 In June 2014, in support of Racine carrée, Stromae made his US television debut on NBC's Late Night with Seth Meyers.
 He then embarked on a tour across the United States and performed at the Best Buy Theater in New York City.
 While in New York, on 22 June 2014, Stromae guest-starred in a Snapchat story with Jérôme Jarre as The Carrot's Father.

-On 21 October 2014, it was revealed that New Zealand singer Lorde invited Stromae to work on the soundtrack for The Hunger Games: Mockingjay – Part 1 along with artists like Kanye West, Grace Jones, Diplo and The Chemical Brothers.
-He contributed to the song "Meltdown" which also features Pusha T, Q-Tip, Haim and Lorde herself.
+On 21 October 2014, it was revealed that New Zealand singer Lorde invited Stromae to work on the soundtrack for The Hunger Games: Mockingjay – Part 1 with artists including Kanye West, Grace Jones, Diplo and The Chemical Brothers.
+He contributed to the song "Meltdown", which also features Pusha T, Q-Tip, Haim and Lorde herself.
 The singer had declared herself a fan of Stromae after attending his concert earlier that month.
 In March 2015, Stromae released a music video for the song "Carmen", which was directed by Sylvain Chomet.
 The video warns people against the addictive qualities of social media apps such as Twitter.

-Stromae continued touring the United States, performing in March 2015 in several places including the SXSW in Austin, Texas.
-He was also among the line-up of the Coachella Valley Music and Arts Festival.
+Stromae continued touring the United States, performing in March 2015 at several festivals including SXSW and Coachella.
 He then began a tour in Africa on 13 May.
-However, in mid-June Stromae was forced to cancel the remaining of his shows until 2 August for health reasons.
+However, in mid-June he was forced to cancel the remaining of his shows until 2 August for health reasons.
+This was later revealed in 2017 that the cause of Stromae's health issues were an anti-malaria drug called mefloquine, he had used ahead of and during his tour in Africa in 2015.
+The drug made him suffer insomnia and hallucinations.
+He stated that had his brother not been around, then he would've likely committed suicide.
 He performed at Madison Square Garden in October, becoming the first exclusively French-singing performer to sell out that venue.
+He achieved this not only once, but twice.

-On 14 September 2015, Stromae released a single "Quand c'est?", a song about cancer, which plays on the fact that "Quand c'est?"
+On 14 September 2015, Stromae released a single "Quand c'est ?", a song about cancer, which plays on the fact that "Quand c'est ?"
 (When is it?) and "cancer" are phonetically similar in French.